unclesp1d3r/network-protocol/docs/API.md

 ### Heartbeat

-The heartbeat module provides functions for implementing heartbeat mechanisms.
+The heartbeat module provides functions for implementing heartbeat mechanisms to detect and clean up dead connections.

 #### Functions